aucoats/employee-tracker-chall/README.md

     npm i mysql2 inquirer dotenv console.table

-to install all reaquired npm packages.
+to install all required npm packages.
 The .env file in the root of the repository will need to be updated with the user's MySQL login credentials.
+Additionally, user must utilize MySQL commands

+    source db/db.sql

+    source db/schema.sql

+    source db/seeds.sql

+to create databases that the application can interact with.
+This is only for demo of the application and seeds.sql can be altered to fit your organization's information.

 Invoke application using